Maikxx/Traveler_App/README.md

 ## Database

-Traveler uses a NoSQL database ([MongoDB](https://www.mongodb.com)) to store it's data.
+Traveler uses a NoSQL database ([MongoDB][mongo]) to store it's data.
 The preferance of a NoSQL database over the SQL database is purely out of ease of use and familiarity.
-For communicating with the database Traveler uses [Mongoose](http://mongoosejs.com).
+For communicating with the database Traveler uses [Mongoose][mongoose].

 ### Data